-WARNING: In F and G models the hammer remains in the cocked position.
-When you are certain that the firearm is unloaded, decock the hammer by pushing the manual safety/hammer decocking lever for F version (the safety remains engaged) and the hammer decocking lever for G version (the lever returns to the firing position) down all the way.
+WARNING: The hammer remains in the cocked position.
+When you are certain that the firearm is unloaded, decock the hammer by pushing the manual safety/hammer decocking lever for type F version (the safety remains engaged) and the hammer decocking lever for G version (the lever returns to the firing position) down all the way.